 Surprise your lover for Valentine’s Day with these Homemade Valentine’s Chocolates.
 Filled with candy and made whichever way you and your partner prefer, they are a sure-fire winner this holiday.

-I feel like crazy December with all it’s holidays (and birthdays and anniversaries in our family) is only just behind us, but the next one is already looming.
+I feel like crazy December with all its holidays (and birthdays and anniversaries in our family) is only just behind us, and the next one is already looming.
 Only three more weeks until Valentine’s Day!

 Is there any Valentine’s Day gift more popular than chocolates?
-Well, flowers maybe.
-Here is an idea for easy homemade chocolates.
+Well, flowers maybe, or diamonds.
+We’re not breaking the bank here.
+We’re just breaking a sweat 😉 Here is an idea for easy homemade chocolates.
 Change up the recipe to make it perfect for your sweetheart.

 We start by making the filling.
 It is a simple mixture of dates and nuts with vanilla – for natural sweetness and crunch.